Back-section layout, cabin construction and furniture are mainly designed by us with some help of Alu-Star. The cabin is built by Alu-Star,

 power only flows once the plug is completely inserted

-breakers.
-The 240V~ circuit also with a RCD (residual current
+which also include RCD (residual current

 Funnily enough the system didn't get certified for